SHeRLoc: Synchronized Heterogeneous Radar Place Recognition for Cross-Modal Localization: related work

 \subsection{Radar Place Recognition}

-Spinning radar and \ac{SoC} radar are the two primary sensor types studied in radar-based PR.
-Early radar-based PR mainly utilized spinning radar, leveraging their $360^\circ$ \ac{FOV} and relatively dense representations.
-To achieve rotation invariance, Radar Scan Context~\cite{kim2020mulran} extended the LiDAR-based Scan Context~\cite{kim2018scan}, while Kidnapped Radar~\cite{suaftescu2020kidnapped} introduced a NetVLAD-based learning approach.
-As time efficiency became critical, RaPlace~\cite{jang2023raplace} and FFTRadVLAD~\cite{gadd2024open} adopted the Fourier Transform, and ReFeree~\cite{kim2024referee} proposed a compact one-dimensional descriptor.
-These advancements established a foundation for radar-based PR but faced challenges when the sensor output is sparse point data, as seen in \ac{SoC} radar.
+Spinning radar and \ac{SoC} radar are the two primary sensor types in radar PR.
+Early radar PR mainly utilized spinning radar, leveraging their $360^\circ$ \ac{FOV} and relatively dense representations.
+Radar Scan Context~\cite{kim2020mulran} extended the LiDAR-based Scan Context~\cite{kim2018scan} for rotation invariance, while Kidnapped Radar~\cite{suaftescu2020kidnapped} introduced a NetVLAD-based approach.
+As time efficiency became critical, RaPlace~\cite{jang2023raplace} and Open-RadVLAD~\cite{gadd2024open} adopted the Fourier Transform, and ReFeree~\cite{kim2024referee} proposed a compact one-dimensional descriptor.
+These advancements established a foundation for radar PR but faced challenges when the sensor output is sparse, as seen in \ac{SoC} radar.

 The adoption of \ac{SoC} radars in PR tasks has rendered traditional spinning radar-based methods less applicable due to the narrower \ac{FOV} and sparser data of \ac{SoC} radars, necessitating new approaches.
 Notably, AutoPlace \cite{cai2022autoplace} increased the \ac{FOV} by using five automotive radars and overcame sparsity by utilizing a spatial-temporal encoder.
 However, it relies on high-dimensional descriptors and requires an additional reranking process. mmPlace \cite{meng2024mmplace} expands the \ac{FOV} by leveraging a rotating platform and concatenating heatmaps, while SPR \cite{herraez2024spr} proposes a lightweight method using a single radar scan.
-However, both methods are vulnerable in dynamic environments as they do not incorporate velocity information.
-More recently, TransLoc4D~\cite{peng2024transloc4d} employs transformer architectures to integrate geometry, intensity, and velocity from 4D radar, but remains susceptible to rotation due to its reliance on a single viewpoint. \citet{hilger2025introspective} proposed a pipeline incorporating both similar and opposing viewpoints; nevertheless, this approach is still limited to just two viewpoints, and the challenge of PR across heterogeneous radar with distinct \ac{FOV} and varying data characteristics remains unsolved.
+However, both methods are vulnerable in dynamic environments as they ignore velocity information.
+Recently, TransLoc4D~\cite{peng2024transloc4d} employs transformer architectures to integrate geometry, intensity, and velocity from 4D radar, but remains susceptible to rotation due to its reliance on a single viewpoint. \citet{hilger2025introspective} considered both co- and counter-directional viewpoints; nevertheless, this approach is still limited to just two viewpoints, and the challenge of PR across heterogeneous radar with distinct data characteristics remains unsolved.